Krish23-collab/krish23-collab/README.md

 - 🌱 I’m currently learning Azure based Developer Course...
 - 👯 I’m looking to collaborate on Java, JavaScript, Node, React and anything I'm able to...
 - 🤔 I’m looking for help with creating or working on a major/ semi-major project.
-- 💬 Ask me about Java, JS, Life, Simulation, Space, Philosophy and Ideas.
+- 💬 reach out to me for a collaboration
 - 📫 How to reach me: https://www.linkedin.com/in/krishnachb/.
-- ⚡ Fun fact: I'm a electrical engineer and a software developer.
+- ⚡ Fun fact: I'm an electrical engineer and a software developer.

 <!--
 **krish23420/krish23420** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.